AriaFallah/WebpackTutorial/part1/README.md

 * https://github.com/davezuko/react-redux-starter-kit
 * https://github.com/webpack/react-starter

+While these repositories are very well put together, they aren't necessarily the best learning tools.
+In my case, I got pretty confused trying to understand what was going on, and scrapped together my understanding from a lot of scattered resources.

+I hope that this tutorial can make Webpack easy to learn.

+## Requirements

 At the very least you are expected to know the basics of node.js and npm.

 ## Contributing